apptainer/apptheus/README.md

 # Apptheus

 Apptainer connects Prometheus.
-A redesigned Prometheus Pushgateway for short-lived jobs.
+A redesigned Prometheus Pushgateway collecting cgroup metrics.

 ## Background
 Prometheus is an open source metrics collections and monitoring tool that is widely adopted.
-> Note: Promethuesnly supports pull model, meaning that Promethues will regularly (`scrape_interval = x`) pull data from metrics sources.
+> Note: Promethues only supports pull model, meaning that Promethues will regularly (`scrape_interval = x`) pull data from metrics sources.
 If users want to push data to Prometheus, then metric cache components, such as Pushgateway, is needed.
 See [https://prometheus.io/blog/2016/07/23/pull-does-not-scale-or-does-it/](https://prometheus.io/blog/2016/07/23/pull-does-not-scale-or-does-it/).

-Pushgateway acts as a bridge (metric caches, metric sources) to Prometheus targeting at the metrics collection for `short-lived (ephemeral) jobs`.
-Unlike the normal jobs that Prometheus can easily collect metrics from, short-lived jobs require more flexiable way to push metrics.
-Pushgateway provides such push and pull features.
-Any tools can easily push their metrics to it, at the same time, Prometheus can pull metrics data from it.
+Pushgateway acts as a bridge (metric caches, metric sources) to Prometheus targeting at the support of both push and pull metrics.
+For those `short-lived jobs` or `jobs that can not expose metrics themselves`.
+Pushgateway provides an easy way (http rest endpoints) to receive metrics from such jobs, at the same time, Prometheus can pull metrics data from Pushgateway and use it as the metric source.

 > Pushgateway acts a bit of similar to Prometheus exporters [https://prometheus.io/docs/instrumenting/exporters/](https://prometheus.io/docs/instrumenting/exporters/), but Pushgateway is more general and can receive pushed metrics, while exporters are more specialized and do not support pushing metrics.